-More information on WDCs is available on the TEC Website, click here.
+More information on WDCs is available on the Ohu Mahi website.

 Waihanga Ara Rau Construction and Infrastructure WDC

-Connexis’ Standard Setting functions will be transferred to the Construction and Infrastructure WDC (CIWDC).
-The exception is Rural Contracting, which will shift instead to the Primary WDC.
+Connexis’ Standard Setting functions have transferred to Waihanga Ara Rau Construction and Infrastructure WDC.
+The exception is Rural Contracting, which will shift instead to Muka Tangata - People, Food and Fibre WDC.